Brandon-Pipher/Brandon-Pipher.github.io/content/post/2025-07-06-Bank-Loan-Modeling/index.md

     6                                                 {}
     4                                                 {}
     8                                                 {}

 Focusing on f1-score:

 We saw CATBOOST perform the best when training, but XGBOOST actually performed the best on the test data.
-The difference between their performance is due to CATBOOST making two additional false-negative predictions compared to XGBOOST.
+The difference between their performance is due to CATBOOST making one additional false-negative predictions compared to XGBOOST.

+Despite the imbalance nature of the dataset the models performed well.